 On September 11, 2020, Lineage entered into a Lease Termination Agreement with the landlord terminating the Alameda Leases effective as of August 31, 2020 for the 1020 Atlantic Premises and September 30, 2020 for the 1010 Atlantic Premises.
 In consideration for the termination of the leases, Lineage paid a termination fee of \$130,000 and other amounts due under the terms of the Alameda Leases through the applicable effective termination dates, except that no rent was due with respect to the 1020 Atlantic Premises after July 31, 2020.
-Lineage's security deposit is expected to be returned to Lineage by January 2021.
+Lineage's security deposit was received in March 2021.
 Lineage paid a separate termination fee of \$30,000 to Industrial Microbes in connection with the termination of the Industrial Microbes Sublease and returned the \$56,000 security deposit paid by Industrial Microbes.
 For the period of sublease from mid-April 2020 through September 2020, Lineage received \$119,000 in rental income from Industrial Microbes.

-Lineage will continue to occupy approximately 2,432 square feet of the 1010 Atlantic Premises under a new sublease agreement (the "Alameda Sublease").
+Lineage continues to occupy approximately 2,432 square feet of the 1010 Atlantic Premises under a new sublease agreement (the "Alameda Sublease").
 The term of the Alameda Sublease is from October 1, 2020 through January 31, 2023.
 Base rent under the Alameda Sublease is \$14,592 per month with annual increases of 3% each October 1 thereafter during the lease term.
 Base rent for the first month was abated.
-Lineage paid a security deposit of \$16,000 under the Alameda Sublease; this amount is considered restricted cash and is included in deposits and other long-term assets as of September 30, 2020 (see Note 2).
+Lineage paid a security deposit of \$16,000 under the Alameda Sublease; this amount is considered restricted cash and is included in deposits and other long-term assets as of March 31, 2021 (see Note 2).